claytonbrown/terraformExamples/abc/document-management-owncloud/README.md

 And then:

 ```
-terraform plan
+./setup.sh
 ```

-Check the output.
-Make sure the proposed changes look sane (i.e. ECS, RDS, EIP and associated resources like security groups and VPC are all set to be created).
-Then run:
+That's it!
+In a few minutes you'll have a working ownCloud document sharing system!
+When (or if) you want to delete all the resources created by running `./setup.sh`, simply run:

 ```
-terraform apply
+./destroy.sh
 ```

-Say "yes" when prompted to continue with the "apply" operation.
-That's it!
-In a few minutes you'll have a working ownCloud document sharing system!

 ## Notes and Warnings